mmccroskey/MistLegacy/README.md

     }

-    // If you know a property will always have a value, then you can g
+    // If you know a property will always have a value, then you can
     // set its initial value, make it non-optional, and force the casting
     // of the object returned by the get and provided in the set. var completed: Bool = false {